2022 AFC Champions League

 The 2022 AFC Champions League was the 41st edition of Asia's premier club football tournament organized by the Asian Football Confederation (AFC), and the 20th under the current AFC Champions League title.

 This edition was the last in an all-year-round (spring-to-autumn) schedule despite actually being held from 2022 to 2023; from the next season onwards, the competition switched to an autumn-to-spring schedule.

 This edition saw increase in numbers of preliminary players registration with 35 players, up from 30 in previous editions.
 This paved the way for more foreign players to be included in squad, although the AFC "3+1" foreign players rule was in effect during the match.

 Due to the emerging complications caused by the Omicron variant of COVID-19 and the associated risks, as well as the unique circumstances surrounding the football schedule before and after the 2022 FIFA World Cup, it was confirmed that the final, originally scheduled for October 2022, would not be completed until May 2023.
 As the 2022 FIFA Club World Cup would already be held by that time, the AFC confirmed on 23 December 2022 that Al-Hilal would be their representative at the 2022 FIFA Club World Cup as the reigning champions from the 2021 AFC Champions League.

 Al-Hilal of Saudi Arabia were the defending champions.
 Urawa Red Diamonds defeated Al-Hilal 2–1 on aggregate in the final to win their third title.
 As Asian champions, they automatically qualified for the 2023–24 AFC Champions League qualifying play-offs since they did not qualify through their domestic performance.
 In addition, they earned the right to play in both the 2023 FIFA Club World Cup in Saudi Arabia and the 2025 FIFA Club World Cup in the United States.

 2021 AFC Cup winners Al-Muharraq, having not obtained an AFC license, were not eligible to participate in this edition.

 Association team allocation

-The 47 AFC member associations are ranked based on their clubs' performance over the last four years in AFC competitions (their national team's FIFA World Rankings no longer considered).
-The slots are allocated by the following criteria according to the Entry Manual:
+The 47 AFC member associations were ranked based on their clubs' performance over the last four years in AFC competitions (their national team's FIFA World Rankings no longer considered).
+The slots were allocated by the following criteria according to the Entry Manual: